meet-eu-21/Team-WB1/README.md

 Topic B : Chromosome compartments
 ## Introduction
-We tried to use HMM for detecting compartments and noticed that when we use division to three compartments, two of the detected compartments have very simmilar epigenetic profiles (which suggest that they shouldn't have beed devided to separate compartments) but lay on different chromosome arms.
+We tried to use HMM for detecting compartments and noticed that when we use division to three compartments, two of the detected compartments have very similar epigenetic profiles (which suggest that they shouldn't have been divided to separate compartments) but lay on different chromosome arms.
 Then we performed Principal Component Analysis and noticed that often there is one component that corresponds to chromosome arms (it is positive on one arm and negative on the other arm).
 To remove the arm bias we tried running HMM on 6 first principal components, except the component which corresponds the most to the chromosome arms (so 5 out of 6 components).

 ## Basic pipeline
 You should first download the data from http://www.lcqb.upmc.fr/meetu/dataforstudent/